-- Acute and cyclical weight gain and loss
+- Acute and cyclical changes in body weight

 In addition, there are other symptoms that a woman will experience with idiopathic edema that are not found with premenstrual edema, other than the sporadic nature of episodes and the visible shifts in swelling over the course of the day, such as headaches, puffy features, and frequent nighttime urination.

 Because the cause of idiopathic edema is unknown, there are few medical signs which will alert a healthcare professional to the condition.
 Added to the fact that the symptoms can be mild or go unnoticed for long periods of time, this means the condition may go undiagnosed.